walkawayy/TR1X/docs/tr1/README.md

     - **Atlantean Stronghold**: incorrect textures in rooms 2, 6, 7 and 75, and missing textures in rooms 5, 13, 19, 63 and 74
     - **The Hive**: incorrect textures in room 8, 13 and 18
 - fixed transparent eyes on the wolf and bat models in Peru
+- fixed incorrect transparent pixels on some Egypt textures
 - improved vertex movement when looking through water portals

 #### Audio